gabrielpcavalcanti/Guia-definitivo-do-Python/Aulas/03_PadroesEBonsHabitos/Filosofia_do_clean_code.md

 O mais importante deve ser como eles são tratados: crie classes gerais e e destinha os erros ou use classes diferntes para um uma exceção específica.
 Veja qual serve melhor.

+## Código de terceiros

+Third-party code helps us get more functionality delivered in less time.
+ Where do we start when we want to utilize some third-party package?
+ It’s not our job to test the third-party code, but it may be in our best interest to write tests for the third-party code we use.
+ Suppose it is not clear how to use our third-party library.
+We might spend a day or two (or more) reading the documentation and deciding how we are going to use it.
+Then we might write our code to use the third-party code and see whether it does what we think.
+We would not be surprised to find ourselves bogged down in long debugging sessions trying to figure out whether the bugs we are experiencing are in our code or theirs.
+ Learning the third-party code is hard.
+Integrating the third-party code is hard too.
+Doing both at the same time is doubly hard.
+What if we took a different approach?
+Instead of experimenting and trying out the new stuff in our production code, we could write some tests to explore our understanding of the third-party code.
+Jim Newkirk calls such tests learning tests.

+ The learning tests end up costing nothing.
+We had to learn the API anyway, and writing those tests was an easy and isolated way to get that knowledge.
+The learning tests were precise experiments that helped increase our understanding.
+ Not only are learning tests free, they have a positive return on investment.
+When there are new releases of the third-party package, we run the learning tests to see whether there are behavioral differences.
+ Learning tests verify that the third-party packages we are using work the way we expect them to.
+Once integrated, there are no guarantees that the third-party code will stay compatible with our needs.
+The original authors will have pressures to change their code to meet new needs of their own.
+They will fix bugs and add new capabilities.
+With each release comes new risk.
+If the third-party package changes in some way incompatible with our tests, we will find out right away.
+ Whether you need the learning provided by the learning tests or not, a clean boundary should be supported by a set of outbound tests that exercise the interface the same way the production code does.
+Without these boundary tests to ease the migration, we might be tempted to stay with the old version longer than we should.

+ Interesting things happen at boundaries.
+Change is one of those things.
+ Good software designs accommodate change without huge investments and rework.
+When we use code that is out of our control, special care must be taken to protect our investment and make sure future change is not too costly.
+ Code at the boundaries needs clear separation and tests that define expectations.
+We should avoid letting too much of our code know about the third-party particulars.
+It’s better to depend on something you control than on something you don’t control, lest it end up controlling you.
+ We manage third-party boundaries by having very few places in the code that refer to them.
+We may wrap them as we did with Map, or we may use an ADAPTER to convert from our perfect interface to the provided interface.
+Either way our code speaks to us better, promotes internally consistent usage across the boundary, and has fewer maintenance points when the third-party code changes.